sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 ## Data Preprocessing

-### Complexity reduction by removing features with very low impact on match results
+#### Complexity reduction by removing features with very low impact on match results
-Taking into consideration that to score, a need typically needs to get adequately close to the goal, which is typically performed by winning the ball in a dribble, duel or getting a free kick, then passing the ball between players to come closer to the door and finally, performing a shot on the goal to overcome the goalkeeper of the opponent team.
-Contrary to this, events like the start or end of a half, or an interception where the game is stopped should have a rather minimal impact on the result of a match.

 ## Implementation